codingMustache/zshMusic/README.md

 ## How to install

-Download or clone down the repo.
-&
-add this line to your rc file
+Download or clone down the repo & add this line to your rc file
 ```bash
 source ~/add/to/your/.shrc/zshMusic/main.zsh
 ```